yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 # SOAP faults
 List of SOAP error code and message when the error or problem occurs.
 ### Overview
 If your SOAP request is successful, the Sponsored Search API will return an HTTP 200 OK response code and the SOAP response.If an error occurs during the processing of your SOAP request, the Sponsored Search API will return an error code and message.
-See [Error](/docs/en/api_reference/data/Error.md), [ErrorDetail](/docs/en/api_reference/data/ErrorDetail.md)
+See [Error](/docs/en/api_reference/data/Error.md) or [ErrorDetail](/docs/en/api_reference/data/ErrorDetail.md)
 ```xml
 <SOAP-ENV:Envelope xmlns:SOAP-ENV="http://schemas.xmlsoap.org/soap/envelope/">
     <SOAP-ENV:Body>